Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 ```

 ### Production exceptions

-These exceptions occur while the application interacts with the kafka broker.
+These exceptions occur while the application interacts with the Kafka broker.
 For example after processing a record the stream processor forwards it to a topic but the record size exceeds the `max.message.bytes`  set for the topic.
 Thus it will throw a `RecordTooLargeException`  by default the stream will fail, with a custom `ProductionExceptionHandler` we can handle the exception, and avoid stream failure.

 ```java
 public class CustomProductionExceptionHandler implements ProductionExceptionHandler {